fenago/learn-java-12-programming/lab_guide/Lab_13.md

 to each of the requests but provides several lightweight worker threads that do the processing asynchronously and concurrently.

-The java.io package versus the java.nio package {#the-java.io-package-versus-the-java.nio-package .header-title}
+The java.io package versus the java.nio package
 -----------------------------------------------

 Writing and reading data to and from an external memory (a hard drive,